 One of the neatest things about the boat was that we traveled right underneath Shoot the Rapids.
 I was able to take a video of the ride to give you an idea of what it looks like.
-It still wasn’t working, but you can hear a nice description of it by the boat driver in the video below.

 After Paddlewheel Excursions we wanted to get in a few last rides before the children started falling asleep standing up.
 We road the Ocean Motion (Pirate Ship) twice and then rode the Sky Ride back, to end the day with a ride on the Midway Carousel.

 It was really fun to go to Cedar Point with four kids 6 and under.
 Everyone behaved and had a blast.
 There is so much for them to do there that as much as we tried we didn’t get every single ride in.
 There were a few rides at Planet Snoopy, the second of three kiddie lands the park offers, that they’ve ridden in the past which we opted to skip over this time.